 Syllabus statement for faculty using Ebooks from the library

-The following is an example library eTextbook statement:
+The following is an example statement:

 Some books limit the number of users who can access the title at the same time.
-If you are unable to access the title, check back later.
+If you are unable to access the title, please check back later.

 Faculty can submit an application to have their courses considered for participation in the program.
 The program prioritizes purchasing titles as ebooks.
 Hardcopy textbooks are managed through the textbook reserve program.